vivigirardin/2020-01-17-github/index.md

 You will learn how to set up a profile on GitHub, how to create a repository and add files to it.
 You will learn about licenses and which ones apply best to your projects.
-You will learn about version controll, how to work together in a shared folder, and how to manage and review changes in files.
+You will learn about version control, how to work together in a shared folder, and how to manage and review changes in files.
 You will learn how to collaborate online with colleagues - and strangers.
 You will learn how to create a simple website for your project.